KJ-Liao/Shoebill/README.md

 Once activated, all Shoebill scripts can be executed directly within this environment.

-### Required external tools
+### External Dependencies / Required Tools

 Shoebill relies on several external tools for structural and physicochemical feature extraction.

-Please download and install the following tools, and place the corresponding executable or binary files into the bin/ directory to ensure correct path resolution during runtime.
+Please download and install the following tools, and place the corresponding executable or binary files into the `bin/` directory to ensure correct path resolution during runtime.

  - #### Anaconda (skip if already installed)